 A Guide to Myrtle Beach History and Local Folklore

-Early History.
-The area's first inhabitants were the Waccamaw and Winyah Indians, who named the region Chicora, meaning "the land."
-Kings Highway - a major thoroughfare through the Myrtle Beach area - began as an Indian trail long before Europeans settled along the Grand Strand.
+The area's first inhabitants were the Waccamaw and Winyah indigenous peoples, who named the region Chicora, meaning "the land."
+Kings Highway - a major thoroughfare through the Myrtle Beach area - began as trail long before Europeans settled along the Grand Strand.
 Later, this trail became the route from the northern states to Charleston and Savannah.
 These first inhabitants are the subject of the oldest and perhaps most elusive stories.
-While much has been written about Native Americans, documented facts about local tribes in the Myrtle Beach area are scarce.
-Physical evidence of their existence and way of life has been more forthcoming, however, as arrowheads, pottery, and other artifacts continue to turn up.
+While much has been written about Native Americans across the country, documented facts about local tribes in the Myrtle Beach area are scarce.
+Physical evidence of their existence and way of life has been more forthcoming, however, as arrowheads, pottery, and other artifacts continue to be discovered.

 To learn more about these and many other local legends, visit an area bookstore, where you'll find a wide selection of regional books.
 Local tour guides and cruise operators also highlight the area's folklore.